best lord of the rings games

 It’s a survival-crafting video game and you’ll have to mine for materials to craft tools, armor, weapons and various structures.
 And you’ll have to do that while fighting orcs, cave trolls, and other creatures.

-I still believe that game has a lot of potential and can be an enormous source of entertainment and fun.
+I still believe that it has a lot of potential and can be an enormous source of entertainment and fun.
 And hopefully, they’ll continue working on it and make a lot of improvements to make it better.

 Final Thoughts